 The Reader shares the voices of these stakeholders, those who shape and live the Guantanamo experience.

 These voices are presented in a form accessible to newcomers or legal experts.
 The Reader is well-suited for academics, media, military personnel, 9/11 victims and their families, detainees, students of law or political science or other disciplines, and the general public.
 The Reader provides a valuable introduction to Guantanamo to anyone who wants to go beyond news reports to understand this historically significant phenomenon.

 The Reader offers an authoritative snapshot of Guantanamo pre-911, Guantanamo as suspects (“detainees”) began arriving in January 2002, Guantanamo policies and practices over the last 15 years, and Guantanamo’s future.

-The Reader, to be published by Indiana University Press, is written and edited by Professor George E. Edwards of Indiana University McKinney School of Law, who has had 15 years of Guantanamo Bay experience.
+The Reader is written and edited by Professor George E. Edwards of Indiana University McKinney School of Law, who has had 15 years of Guantanamo Bay experience.
 Professor Edwards was the first U.S. expert witness permitted to travel to Guantanamo Bay, leader of a legal research team on behalf of Guantanamo Bay defendants, an objective “media” representative conducting research at Guantanamo, and a neutral, objective, and independent U.S. Military Commission Monitor (NGO Observer) overseeing dozens of monitors traveling to Guantanamo Bay, Cuba and Ft.
 Meade, Maryland to monitor U.S. Military Commission hearings, and traveling to the Pentagon to monitor Guantanamo Periodic Review Boards.